Tropopause: Location

+Alternative definitions

 Given that the lapse rate is not a conservative quantity when the tropopause is considered for stratosphere-troposphere exchanges studies, there exists an alternative definition named dynamic tropopause.
 It is formed with the aid of potential vorticity, which is defined as the product of the isentropic density, i.e. the density that is measurable by using potential temperature as the vertical coordinate, and the absolute vorticity, given that this quantity attains quite different values for the troposphere and the stratosphere.
 Instead of using the vertical temperature gradient as the defining variable, the dynamic tropopause surface is expressed in potential vorticity units (PVU, 1 PVU = 10^{-6} K m^{2} kg^{-1} s^{-1}).
 Given that the absolute vorticity is positive in the Northern Hemisphere and negative in the Southern Hemisphere, the threshold value should be considered as positive north of the Equator and negative south of it.
 Theoretically, to define a global tropopause in this way, the two surfaces arising from the positive and negative thresholds need to be matched near the equator using another type of surface such as a constant potential temperature surface.
 Nevertheless, the dynamic tropopause is useless at equatorial latitudes because the isentropes are almost vertical.
 For the extratropical tropopause in the Northern Hemisphere the WMO established a value of 1.6 PVU, but greater values ranging between 2 and 3.5 PVU have been traditionally used.

 It is also possible to define the tropopause in terms of chemical composition.
 For example, the lower stratosphere has much higher ozone concentrations than the upper troposphere, but much lower water vapor concentrations, so an appropriate boundary can be defined.

+Additionally, a stability-based definition can be applied, in which the vertical gradient of potential temperature is used to identify where the chemical composition changes the most.
+This can be defined as potential temperature gradient tropopause, or PTGT.
+In order to examine these stability metrics, the relationship between a low-stability troposphere and high-stability troposphere is used to analyze gradients in the transition layer.
+The composition change of O3 on this vertical gradient is also considered.
+This strategy aims to overcome potential failures of more traditional systems with static stability observations.